AR123456/responsive-landing/README.md

-# constructor-hangman from the CLI

-# Inputs using Inquire NPM
+# using CSS no framework to make a responsive landing page